-Beyond simple splits and merges In increasingly high-mix fabs and backends, it is common for a single die to be part of one lot at one time and later combine with a different lot made up of multiple previous lots.
+Beyond simple splits and merges

+In increasingly high-mix fabs and backends, it is common for a single die to be part of one lot at one time and later combine with a different lot made up of multiple previous lots.
 These facilities may also process individual die or devices differently at the same time on the same piece of equipment at various steps and have all items in a lot processed the same way through other process steps.

+Single-device tracking

-Single-device tracking Single-device tracking allows you to put all of that metadata with that single item.
+Single-device tracking allows you to put all of that metadata with that single item.
 Even after a device is separated from the wafer processed through splits and merges, binned and graded separately, it still contains all its history and can continue through the process.
 Different die and individual devices each have their own information from every step moving forward with them at all times.

+Single-device processing challenges

+۲

-| Single-device processing challenges Processing single devices is essential to using fab capacity and meeting market demand for complex and high-performing semiconductors.
+Processing single devices is essential to using fab capacity and meeting market demand for complex and high-performing semiconductors.
 Knowing single-device tracking is needed does not make it easy to do.

+Complex processes

+that each need different

+up a finished device.

-Complex processes Complex product portfolios mean a higher mix in back ends than ever before.
+Semiconductors already giving manufacturing Complex product portfolios mean a higher mix in back ends than ever before.
 It is common to have single lots or carriers where individual products need unique processing at specific steps.
-Primarily this is for complex devices that each need different handling.
-Often many chips, each of which needs comprehensive track and trace, make up a finished device.
-Semiconductors already involve a complex and unforgiving manufacturing process; putting each device through different processes using different parameters magnifies that challenge.
+Primarily this is for complex devices process; putting each device through different processes using different parameters magnifies that challenge.
 It creates operational issues in the back end, particularly in a brownfield where various equipment, containers and processes are already set and do not use the same standards or carry the same number of devices.
 Such a situation creates the need for many splits and merges.
 Sometimes these splits and merges are not performed in the MES, but perhaps a strip is moved manually to the next step, leaving a gap in the digital tracking.